Uniswap/web3-react/README.md

 The marquee features of Web3 React are:

+- A large and fully extensible collection of _Connectors_, which manage connectivity with the Ethereum blockchain and user account(s).
+Connectors make your dApp compatible with [MetaMask](https://metamask.io/), [WalletConnect](https://walletconnect.org/), [Infura](https://infura.io/), [Trust](https://trustwalletapp.com/), and more.

-- A robust management framework for the `web3` object injected into browsers by [MetaMask](https://metamask.io/), [Trust](https://trustwalletapp.com/), etc. The framework exposes the current account, the current network ID, and an instantiated [web3.js](https://web3js.readthedocs.io/en/1.0/) instance via a [React Context](https://reactjs.org/docs/context.html).
+- A robust management framework for web3.
+The framework exposes the current account, the current network ID, and an instantiated [web3.js](https://web3js.readthedocs.io/en/1.0/) instance via a [React Context](https://reactjs.org/docs/context.html).

 - A collection of [React Hooks](https://reactjs.org/docs/hooks-intro.html) that can be used to display ETH and ERC20 balances, sign messages, and more.